 0.9% NaCl vs. Ringer’s Lactate: Which Increases Potassium?

-People worry about the potassium levels in Lactated Ringer’s aka (Ringers Lactate) but what if I were to tell you that there’s more hyperkalemia with saline?
+People worry about the potassium levels in Lactated Ringer’s (Ringers Lactate), but what if I told you there’s more hyperkalemia with saline?
 0.9% saline is 154mmol/L of sodium and 154mmol/L of chloride.
 That’s it.
-There’s no potassium, calcium, magnesium, nor buffering agent in there.
+There’s no potassium, calcium, magnesium, or buffering agent.
 Ringer’s lactate, however, has 130mmol/L of sodium, 109mmol/L of chloride, 4mmol/L of potassium, 28mmol/L of lactate, and 3mmol/L of calcium.
 One would expect that the solution containing potassium would cause a greater increase in potassium than the one without potassium, right?
 Well, not so fast.
-Large volumes of sodium chloride, produce a hyperchloremic metabolic acidosis.
+Large volumes of sodium chloride produce hyperchloremic metabolic acidosis.
 What happens during acidosis?
-Well, there’s a shift of potassium from the intracellular space to the extra cellular space.
-Much of this has to do with the strong ion difference which I will be breaking down in the near future.
+There’s a potassium shift from the intracellular space to the extracellular space.
+Much of this concerns the strong ion difference, which I will explain shortly.

 Study #1 Looking at Potassium Increase in Saline vs. Ringers Lactate